IEC 60601-1 3.2 goes into effect on December 17, 2023

 Any manufacturers working on ME equipment and expecting to seek clearance after December 17, 2023 should prepare to meet Version 3.2 standards.
-By choosing RAM Technologies PSUs, you can check one item off your list – our PSUs meet the requirements laid out by Amendment 2, and we’re currently going through the certification process.
+By choosing RAM Technologies PSUs, you can check one item off your list – our PSUs meet the requirements laid out by Amendment 2, and we’re now certified.

 When it’s time to place an order for PSUs, or if you have any questions, contact us today.